Fatten Your Paycheck and Still Get a Tax Refund

 This form requires you to fill in a few sections depending on your situation.
 The more accurately you complete the form, the more precise your withholding should be.

-- For those with multiple jobs or that have a spouse that works, you'll need to complete Step 2.
+- For those with multiple jobs or who have a spouse who works, you'll need to complete Step 2.

-- These options allow you to reduce the tax withheld through claiming tax credits or deductions.
+- These options allow you to reduce the tax withheld by claiming tax credits or deductions.

 - You can also add other sources of income or extra withholding if you find you want more money withheld from your paycheck.